WHAT IS SEX TRAFFICKING ?

 Quote from a victim in a book by Michel Dorais

-They are approached and are initially gratified materially and emotionally, and then are gradually lured into the lifestyle and toward the activities tied to the sexual market for profit.
+They are approached and are initially nurtured materially and emotionally, after which they are gradually lured into the lifestyle and activities tied to the sexual market for profit.

 « They give you money, drugs and 'fun',